 The outlawing and exiling and even “destroying” referred to in Chapter 39 were the punishments faced by landowning aristocrats if they rose up in rebellion against the king.
 Outlawry was a loss of legal rights and protections including the right to make legal claims in court.
 The word “destroyed” has been taken to cover killing or torture but in the context seems rather to mean the “destruction” of a person by removal of his property and legal rights.

 Protecting the status quo

-Magna Carta, then, is very much a document addressing the interests of the landowning classes.
+Magna Carta, then, is very much a document addressing the interests of the landowning classes at a particular time.
 It requires that the king should respect longstanding feudal property rights and not simply take back property arbitrarily.
 It has nothing to say to us about modern property rights and hence is not a patch on Protocol 1, Article 1 of the European Convention of Human Rights: